-Koami Jinja is one of the few extant shrines that was constructed using wood from the cypress tree in Chuo-ward and is officially registered as a municipal cultural asset.
+Koami Jinja is one of the few surviving shrines that was constructed using wood from the cypress tree in Chuo Ward and is officially registered as a municipal cultural asset.
 Today’s main hall and kagura hall were constructed in 1942, and the main hall adheres to traditional design with elaborately sculptured ornaments.

 The shrine holds a doburoku (crude home-brewed sake) festival annually on the same day in November.
 It’s regarded as one of the two major doburoku festivals in the Kanto region.
 Home-brewed sake will be offered to visitors in prayer for the productiveness of grain, a perfect state of health and for good luck.
 Don’t miss the Sato-kagura Shinto dance performance at 12:30.

 |Start/End Time:||9:00am – 6:00pm|